Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_3/readme.md

   ![s_dff_con_3](images/s_dff_con_3.png)

-  :bulb: Here an asynchronous reset D flip-flop is generated with input `d` always `1'b1'.
+  :bulb: Here one asynchronous reset D flip-flop and one asynchronous set D flip-flop are generated.

   :bulb: It is not an example of `sequential constant` optimization.